Open benchmark for AI vulnerability patching — 128 real vulnerabilities, 15 agents, reproducible results.

 Request Access

-Get download link for full CVE-Agent-Bench dataset with evaluation metadata.
+Get download link for full Vulnerability-Agent-Bench dataset with evaluation metadata.

 Request DatasetDataset Schema